EliriaT/school-api/README.md

 The final application represents a simple native compiled binary, which makes it very easy to deploy.
 Explicit error handling in Go ensures that services handle different failures in a right way.

-The API gateway will be written in [to be completed]
+The API gateway will be written in Elixir.

 The external client (front-end app e.g.) will communicate with the API Gateway through a RESTful API.
 The microservices will communicate through RPC calls between themselves and with the API Gateway.